 Additionally, they can also help with the little things like choosing apartments for you and making appointments.
 All of this takes time, and without an agent, it’s hard to know which apartments and buildings are worth your time.

 They might have access to off-market listings.They might have access to off-market listings.

-One clear advantage of having a buyer’s agent is that they may have access to off-market listings that haven’t gone public yet.
+One clear advantage of having a buyer’s agent is that they may have access to off-market listings without going public yet.
 Known as pocket listings, these hidden properties are completely invisible to buyers who go without representation.
 In a cut-throat competitive market like NYC, access to these listings can prove vital.

 They can help with problematic co-op purchases.They can help with problematic co-op purchases.

 About 75% of Manhattan’s apartments are co-ops.
 This can be problematic for those who aren’t familiar with their ownership structure or purchasing process.
-Even for those familiar with them, buying one can still prove to be a long and stressful journey.
-Along with all the usual negotiating, offers, and counteroffers, buyers also have to deal with putting together a board package and passing the board interview.
+Even for those familiar with them, buying one can still prove a long and stressful journey.
+Along with all the usual negotiating, offers, and counteroffers, buyers also have to put together a board package and pass the board interview.
 This requires a great deal of paperwork and preparation, with no guarantee that your application will be accepted.